-31.2 Police Pension Scheme 2015 Legal Challenge
+31.1 Police Pension Scheme 2015 Legal Challenge

-"The Chief Constable of South Wales Police, along with other Chief Constables and the Home Office, currently has numerous claims lodged against them with the Central London Employment Tribunal.
+The Chief Constable of South Wales Police, along with other Chief Constables and the Home Office, currently has numerous claims lodged against them with the Central London Employment Tribunal.
 The claims are in respect of alleged unlawful discrimination arising from the Transitional Provisions in the Police Pension Regulations 2015.

-Claims of unlawful discrimination have also been made in relation to the changes to the Judiciary and Firefighters Pension regulations.
-In the case of the Judiciary claims the claimants were successful and in the Firefighters case the respondents were successful.
-Both of these judgements are subject to appeal, the outcome of which may determine the outcome of the Police claims.
-The Tribunal has yet to set a date for a preliminary or substantive Police hearing.
-Legal advice suggests that there is a strong defence against the Police claims.
-The quantum and who will bear the cost is also uncertain, if the claims are partially or fully successful.
-For these reasons, no provision has been made in the 2016/17 Accounting Statements."
+Claims of unlawful discrimination have also been made in relation to the changes to the Judiciary and Firefighters' Pension regulations and in 2016/17 these claims were heard in the Employment Tribunal.

+In 2017/18 the Judiciary and Firefighter claims were heard in the Appeal Tribunal.
+Subsequent to this the respondents are appealing against the Appeal Tribunal judgements.
+In the case of the Firefighters the claimants are also appealing against aspects of the judgement.
+The outcome of these further appeals may influence the outcome of the Police claims.
+The Tribunal has agreed to stay the Police hearing and the Home Office has requested that the stay is extended in light of the further appeals.
+In the event that the Police claims are successful it is unclear what remedy would be applied, whether this would require further legislation and who it would impact.

+Given the fact that the Judiciary and Firefighter claims are subject to further appeal and the Police claims are yet to be heard, and the uncertainty regarding remedy and quantum at this point in time it is not possible to provide an estimate of the financial effect in the event that the claims are partially or fully successful.
+Therefore it has been assessed that the Chief Constable has no liability at the Balance Sheet date.

-Note 31.3 III Health Pension Regulations
+Note 31.2 Ill Health Regulations

 A claim has been made against the Force concerning its interpretation and application of the Police Pension Regulations 1987 and 2006.
-The case was heard at the Court of Justice in London on June 9th, 2017, however, judgement is not due to be made until the end of July 2017.
-Until the Court makes a ruling, which would also be subject to appeal by either party, a provision cannot be made as it is not certain that future economic benefits will flow from one party to another.
+The case was heard at the Court of Justice in London on June 9th, 2017.